 Here are just three of several screenings that may be included.

-- Congenital hypothyroidism (CH): CH is a hormonal disorder occurring because of a lack of thyroid hormones, which are responsible for healthy growth and development.
+- Congenital hypothyroidism: CH is a hormonal disorder caused by a lack of thyroid hormones, which are responsible for healthy growth and development.
 An oral medication can correct the condition.

 - Galactosemia: Galactosemia occurs because of lack of the enzyme that converts one of two sugars found in lactose into glucose.
 Glucose is the major source of energy for a baby’s cells.
 But a baby with galactosemia can develop intellectual and physical disabilities by consuming milk and dairy products — even breast milk.
 By early detection, safe alternative sources can meet a baby’s nutritional needs.

 Are screenings ever wrong?

 Most babies tested have none of the 30 to 50 conditions included in screenings.
 And even if a baby gets an “abnormal” result, screenings are simply red flags.
 They are not an actual diagnostic test.
 Screenings may find a potential problem.
 But they won’t necessarily pinpoint the specific medical issue or its severity.

 Screenings have become increasingly reliable since the Centers for Disease Control (CDC) established the Newborn Screening Quality Assurance Program (NSQAP) in 1978.
 NSQAP is the world’s only comprehensive program devoted to quality assurance of newborn screening tests.